 On April 28, using a 25' x 5' beach seine, four seine passes were made in Starrigavan Bay, straddling either side of Starrigavan Creek (Exhibit 3.8).
 The purpose of the effort was to identify and enumerate salmon smolt.
 Species and life stage identification and enumeration were conducted in the field because the ADF&G permit did not allow for retention of fish.
 Chum salmon smolts dominated the catch followed by pink salmon.
 Further, a total of 2 coho salmon smolt and 1 coho fry were taken.
-Salmon species, life stages, and densities observed in Starrigavan bay were consistent with written observations, photos, and videos that were provided by ADF&G on-scene observers showing salmon under oil sheens in Starrigavan Bay early in the incident.
+Salmon species, life stages, and densities observed in Starrigavan Bay were consistent with written observations, photos, and videos that were provided by ADF&G on-scene observers showing salmon under oil sheens in Starrigavan Bay early in the incident.
+Though salmon were found in nearshore waters that were impacted by the spill, NOAA did not quantify injuries to these species (for additional information, see "Injury Determination to Other Resources" below).